Aeroluna/LunaCoopMod/README.md

 - Increased Guardian Shell Life and Shield Regeneration mastery from 0.5% per point to 1.5% per point, increasing max from 15% to 45%.

 The Shield Overcharge mastery was so overwhelmingly better, this should help it be more competitive.

+- Changed P2.
+  - Unnerfed energy cost from 25 to 10.
+  - Increased Project Power Field radius from 6 to 8.

+Buff an underperforming prestige.

 ## Swann